A study schedule works when it's realistic, flexible, and built around your actual life—not an idealized version of it.

 Hybrid approach: Use digital calendar for fixed commitments (classes, work) and paper for daily study blocks.
 Combining gives structure with flexibility.

-- Missed morning block: Don't try to make up 2 hours that evening.
-Move the highest-priority task to your next available slot and let the rest go.
+- Missed morning block: Move the highest-priority task to your next available slot.
+Don't try to recover the missed hours by doubling up that evening.

-- Unexpected assignment: Look at the week ahead, identify your most flexible block (usually weekend buffer time), and swap it in.
+- Unexpected assignment: Identify your most flexible block this week (usually weekend buffer time) and swap it in.
+Don't sacrifice a focused study block.

 - Consistently missing certain blocks: That time slot doesn't work for you.
-Move that commitment to a time you actually show up for.
+Move the commitment to a time you actually show up for.

 Common scheduling mistakes